 Flu vaccinations and their benefits

 At this time of year, the flu starts to become more prevalent, with higher rates of infection and symptoms lasting longer due to the colder weather.
-Here we take a look at some of the benefits of getting your vaccination this winter.
+Here we take a look at some of the benefits of flu vaccination.

 What is a flu vaccination and who should get one?